passbolt/passbolt_docker/README.md

              mariadb
 ```

-Then you can start passbolt just by providing the database container ip in the
+Then you can start passbolt just by providing the database container's IP address in the
 `DATASOURCES_DEFAULT_HOST` environment variable.

 ```bash